scribd/scribd.github.io/_posts/2019-12-26-migrating-to-kafka-in-aws.md

 ### Vendor Evaluation

 Determining the vendor for the future of your streaming data platform is no light-hearted decision!
-For each vendor, we went created the topics and ACLs necessary to support our prototype pipeline, and then we ran the prototype workload against a cluster created on each vendor's platform.
+For each vendor, we created the topics and ACLs necessary to support our prototype pipeline, and then we ran the prototype workload against a cluster created on each vendor's platform.